rust-ml/tsap/README.md

 # Tree Structured Argument Parser

 Configure large and complex applications written in Rust similar to [Hydra](https://hydra.cc/).
-In the library modus builder pattern and automatic hyperparameter checking is added.
-When compiled with `toml` flag the functionality is extended with a template and serialization support.
+In library modus a builder pattern and automatic hyperparameter check are added to structures.
+When compiled with `toml` flag the functionality is extended with templates and serialization support.

+Compared to Hydra there are several key differences:

+ - use TOML instead of YAML (because it is [hard](https://noyaml.com/) to [use](https://www.arp242.net/yaml-config.html))
+ - hyper-parameter check is enforced during compile time
+ - template engine allows different expansion, for example globbing, command line execution etc.
+ - sourcing from different files has no special construct and is treated as a template
+ - integrated into Rust serde infrastructure

 ## Example